Quest10Ns/Store_in_tg/README.md

-# 🤝 Welcome to Kletki Store
+# 🤝 Welcome, there is an online store implemented here in the form of a telegram bot

 To work with this project, you need to have Python 3.12 installed.
 All the necessary libraries and frameworks can be found in the `requirements.txt` file.
 To install them, follow these steps: